anajankovic/personservicekubernetes/README.md

 ### Try out on Kyma

-After deployyment you can access the swagger documentation under https://personservice.{clusterhost}/swagger-ui.html.
+After deployment you can access the swagger documentation under https://personservice.{clusterhost}/swagger-ui.html.
 This also allows you to try it out.

 If you don't like Open API (fka.
 Swagger) here is some other documentation: